Spider-999/StudentManagementSystem/README.md

 Professors can create different types of homeworks(basic homework assignments, quizzes and projects), they can grade homeworks, change the formula for calculating the grade for the discipline they're teaching.

+### Admins
+Admins can create students or professors and delete existing users too.

 ### Quiz
 Time based quiz with questions and the student gets the grade after submitting the questions.